ideapark/career/Documentation/Theory_Of_Computation/Context-Free_Languages.md

 where q0 is the start state of the machine.
 Verify on your own that the resulting CFG generates the same language that the DFA recognizes.

+Third, certain context-free languages contain strings with two substrings that are “linked” in the sense that a machine for such a language would need to remember an unbounded amount of information about one of the substrings to verify that it corresponds properly to the other substring.
+This situation occurs in the language {0^n1^n|n≥0} because a machine would need to remember the number of 0s in order to verify that it equals the number of 1s.
+You can construct a CFG to handle this situation by using a rule of the form R→uRv, which generates strings wherein the portion containing the u’s corresponds to the portion containing the v’s.

 CHOMSKY NORMAL FORM
 -------------------